AidanS39/music-nlp/README.md

 If you directly downloaded the zip file from the website, you will have to create the correct path to the target data.
 First create a directory called **data** from the root directory of this project.
 Then, create another directory inside the **data** folder, which will be named **song-lyrics-dataset**.
 Then, extract the contents of the zip file into the **song-lyrics-dataset** folder.
 You should now have the correct path to the target data, which from the root directory should be **data/song-lyrics-dataset/csv**

-2. Run `python3 music.py`.
+2. From within the **src** directory, run `python3 music.py`.
 This should start the main program which will give you a menu to choose from after a few seconds.

 3. Choose an option listed in the menu by typing the option's number + **ENTER**, or just press **ENTER** to exit the program.